eTrejoLujano/dashed-eats-django/README.md

 6. Obtain a [Google Map API Key](#Google-Maps-API-Key) and generate a [Django secret key](https://djecrety.ir/).
 7. Create an `.env` file with variables `GOOGLE_KEY` set to the Google Map API Key and `SECRET_KEY` as the Django secret key.
 8. Create a database in your PostgreSQL environment on your machine.
-9. Go to the settings.py file in the `instadash/` directory.
+9. Go to the `settings.py` file in the `instadash/` directory.
 10. Comment out lines 178-202 and comment in lines 166-176.
 11. Fill out your database information on lines 166-176.
-12. Seed your database by using `python3 manage.py loaddata fixtures/[FILE]` for the files in the fixture folder in this order:
+12. Seed your database by using `python3 manage.py loaddata fixtures/[FILE]` in the fixtures folder in the following order:
     1. `store.json`
     2. `item.json`
     3. `category.json`